My Play: Background

 Adam, Jack, and Ryan Metzger share parents who divorced during their childhood.
 Jack told ABC Audio that "many other artists have written about divorces, people can be desensitized about the topic".
 After coming up with the idea of a child performing a play twice to divorced parents, they felt they had a "fresh angle".
 In an interview on Zach Sang Show, Jack explains this as "putting on a play for your parents which is the most exciting thing in the world when you're five years old... and the feeling of showing both of your parents is the best thing in the world, and now that is gone, it's taken away from you, and that is such a devastating thing".

 "My Play" was initially planned to have an electric guitar for the main melody, but while writing the song Ryan used a MIDI "wonky clean guitar" that was later favored for its connection to the song.
 The song was teased on social media on December 14 and officially released on December 22, 2020.

 Composition

-"My Play" is composed in 4/4 time signature in the key of C-sharp minor and follows a tempo of 79 beats per minute (bpm).
+"My Play" is composed in 4/4 time signature in the key of F major and follows a tempo of 79 beats per minute (bpm).

 The instrumental composition heavily layers detuned sped-up female vocals, an 808 MPC/drum kit hybrid, several guitars, and violins to create a "big, cluttered, panicky headache".